 I have an extensive list of favorite stories, and if you have similar taste in regards to pairings and the like, I suggest you take a look at them; I've been on here a while and I think I have amassed a lot of good fanfics. :)

-Also, this may or may not be of any use to you, but here are some tips for good writing, and not just with fanfiction:
+Also, this may or may not be of any use to you, but here are some tips for good writing, and not just with fanfiction, that I try and follow:

-When you write, a good rule of thumb is that you want to show your reader what's going on, not tell them.
+A. When you write, a good rule of thumb is that you want to show your reader what's going on, not tell them.
 If someone is mad, instead of saying just that, try showing what indicates that they are mad: what are their eyes, hands, etc. doing?
 "He could read her irritation in the rigid line of her jaw" is a good start, and far better than just, "He could tell she was irritated with him."
-It shows more of the world you are trying to create and paints pictures in your reader's minds.
+It shows more of the world you are trying to create, gives details to characters and paints pictures in your reader's minds.

-Now for plot: plot is one of the most important ways to sell a story: an unbelievable plot or one with a deus ex machina finish hasn't been fun since the Greeks did it over 2,000 years ago.
-Now, it should be mentioned that good writing can make people accept even the craziest of plots, and the world of writing is full of non-absolutes, but here are some good rules for storytelling:
+B. Now for plot: plot is one of the most important ways to sell a story: an unbelievable plot or one with a deus ex machina finish hasn't been fun since the Greeks did it over 2,000 years ago.
+Now, it should be mentioned that good writing can make people accept even the craziest of plots, and the world of writing is full of non-absolutes, but here are two good rules for storytelling that you can pick up from Pixar:

-Characters: Make them interesting, give them opinions, round them out and stay away from cliches.
+C. Characters: Make them interesting, give them opinions, round them out and stay away from cliches.
 If you are using someone else's characters, keep them "in-character" - but that doesn't mean you can't test them, challenge them or take them out of their comfort zones.
 The beauty of fanfiction, AU or not, is the ability to work with preexisting worlds and people.
-Don't change them so much that they are unrecognizable.
+Changing them so much from their canon that they are unrecognizable can be off-putting for readers who come to see these characters.

 Things that will disintegrate your story:

 3. Continuity, continuity, continuity.
 Don't break it with small things like, if she's wearing a skirt one minute, she can't be wearing pants the next, and certainly don't break it with big plot twists.
-Before posting more of your story, if you can't remember, go back and reread your work - even try doing it aloud.
-This will also help with typos, grammar, and spelling.
+Before posting more of your story, if you can't remember, go back and reread your work - again, you can even try doing it aloud.

 I'm an extrovert.